Soldiers’ Angels Volunteer Opportunities for People With Disabilities

 Volunteering at our Mobile Food Distributions

-Another great volunteer opportunity we have for people with disabilities is our Mobile Food Distributions across the country.
+Another great volunteer opportunity available to people with disabilities is our Military & Veteran Food Distribution program, which operates across the country.
 We have several amazing volunteers of all abilities who lend their time in different ways.

-Whether you’re interested in helping service members, veterans, or military families, we have plenty of volunteer opportunities for people with disabilities.
-Learn more about all of our volunteering options here
+Whether you’re interested in helping Service Members, Veterans, or Military families, we have numerous volunteer opportunities available for individuals with disabilities.
+Learn more about all of our volunteering options here.